mithunsatheesh/node-rules/README.md

 Node Rules
 =====

-Node-rules is a light weight forward chaining Rule Engine, written on node.js.
+Node-rules is a light weight forward chaining Rule Engine, written in JavaScript.

 #### Installation

-install node-rules via npm

     npm install node-rules

 ![Sample Screencast](https://raw.githubusercontent.com/mithunsatheesh/node-rules/gh-pages/images/screencast.gif "See it in action")

+#### Try This Out!

+You can see it in action in [this RunKit example](https://runkit.com/mithunsatheesh/runkit-npm-node-rules).

 #### Overview